 The content of my response (not how I actually conduct the conversation on a call, which is my methodology…and is another topic) is twofold:

 - Most sales professionals fail, not because they can’t close, but because they don’t get enough chances to close.
 After all, sales management can go along on sales calls to help when a new struggling sales professional stumbles.
-However, they can’t get on the phone with them and help them set Initial Appointments.
+However, they can’t get on the phone (or have time to drive around to do drop ins) with them and help them set Initial Appointments.
 Ergo, if you want to reduce expensive turnover that occurs with new hires, help them learn how to get better at setting those Initial Appointments.

 The next step in the discussion goes back to the original assumption of all ‘selling is selling’, and the same skills, tools, and processes we use to close business should work when setting appointments.
 Unfortunately, this is not true, but that discussion is too much for this blog.
 If you’d like to read about why this is not the case, click here to read a blog that addresses that issue.